ajmwagar/slides/OutriggerV2/src/slides.md

 That is **73 emails** per account per day.

-By the time you graduate, email volume will be **319.6 billion** per day.
+By the time we graduate, email volume will be **320 billion** per day.

 Source: _The Radicati Group, Inc._